 Alabama Quit Claim Deed Form

-The Alabama Quit Claim Deed makes it possible for one party (the “Grantor”) to transfer their interest in a property to another party (the “Grantee”).
-Along with a General Warranty Deed, it is one of the main types of Deeds available.
-A Quit Claim Deed differs from a General Warranty due to the fact that it does not provide any guarantee to the Grantee that the Grantor is the legal owner of the property.
-That being said, it is an incredibly useful legal document to execute in situations where the Grantee already has proof of the Grantor’s ownership of the property, such as when a parent wishes to transfer property to their child.
+The Alabama Quit Claim Deed is the official form used for transferring residential property between two (2) parties.
+It makes it possible for one party (the “grantor”) to transfer their interest in a property to another party (the “grantee”).
+The deed differs from a general warranty in that it does not provide any guarantee to the grantee (the person getting transferred the property) that the grantor is the legal owner of the property.
+It is useful in situations where the grantee already has proof of the grantor’s ownership of the property, such as when a parent wishes to transfer property to their child.

-Name and address (§ 35-4-110): The Deed must bear the name and address of the Grantor in order to be filed by the Probate Judge.
+Name and address (§ 35-4-110): The deed must include both the name and address of the grantor in order to be successfully filed.

-Marital status (§ 15-4-73): The Deed must state the marital status of the Grantor in order to be filed by the Probate Judge.
+Marital status (§ 15-4-73): The marital status of the grantor must be included in the document.

-Language used (§ 35-4-271): Since the state’s Quit Claim Deeds do not feature a warranty of title, the following three (3) words should not be used in the section of the Deed that addresses warranties:
+Language used (§ 35-4-271): Because the form does not include a warranty of title, the following three (3) words should not be used in the section of the form that addresses warranties:

-The Grantor is legally required to use alternative language that clearly represents their interest in the real property, without claiming any title or otherwise to the property.
+The grantor is legally required to use alternative language that clearly represents their interest in the real property.
 For example, language such as “hereby quitclaim and convey” must be used.

-Signing requirements (§ 35-4-20) – The signing requirements for the valid execution of an Alabama Quit Claim Deed form are dependent on the manner in which the form is signed.
-Namely, if whether or not the contracting party (i.e., the Grantor) can or cannot sign their name, or if they can sign their name but choose not to will impact both a) who will sign the contract, and b) the number of witnesses required.
-In order to simplify understanding Alabama Quit Claim Deed’s signing requirements, a quick guide has been provided below.
+Signing requirements (§ 35-4-20) – The signing requirements are dependent on the manner in which the form is signed.
+It is mainly based on whether or not the grantor signs their name on the deed.
+If they can sign their name but choose not to, it will impact both a) who will sign the contract, and b) the number of witnesses required.
+In order to simplify understanding Alabama’s signing requirements, the following guide has been provided:

 If the Grantor can sign their own name:

-- The Grantor must sign their name at the foot of the form.
+- The grantor must sign their name at the bottom of the form.

-- The execution of the form must be attested by one (1) witness.
+- The execution of the form must be signed by one (1) witness.

-If the Grantor can sign their own name but chooses to use an authorized agent:
+If the Grantor can sign their own name but they choose to use an authorized agent: